MichelEChaghoury/InterviewPreparation/FAQ.md

 I define success as being fit and healthy, and having a good job that I am passionate about and enjoy doing.
 Receiving positive feedback from my employer, manager, and co-workers and also having goals I am striving to achieve, whenever I reach a goal or a milestone I view that as being successful.

+## Tell me about a time you went above and beyond your job duties

+A new person joined my team, and I could tell he was anxious.
+He struggled to get used to our computer systems and software packages during his first days.
+Although not a part of my day-to-day duties, I wanted to help him settle into his work quickly, so I offered to train him to the expected standard.
+After he agreed to accept my assistance, I asked him several questions to determine his training needs.
+I then put together a plan of action of what I would teach him and how long it would take.
+I then spent the next two weeks teaching him during lunch breaks and measuring his progress against my action plan.
+At the end of the two weeks, he was at the required standard, and his confidence had improved significantly.

 ## Tell me about a time when you supported a work colleague who was struggling

 A new member of staff joined our team and I could tell he was having difficulty using our computer systems and software packages.